Construction and design of instrumentation since 1966

 Cavitation

 Cavitation occurs frequently in liquid flow restrictions where large pressure drops exist.
 According to the Equation of Bernoulli the liquid flow velocity increases when the bore area is reduced causing a pressure drop to occur.
 The lowest static pressure is reached at highest velocity in Vena Contracta.
 If the lowest static pressure is lower than the vapour pressure, steam bubbles will form.
+We recommend buying your favorite at super low prices with free shipping, and you can also pick up your order at the store on the same day.

 After the liquid has passed through the restriction, the velocity decreases, and the static pressure increases.
 This leads to a collapse of the formed vapour bubbles.
 The collapse of the bubbles generates noise and will cause the plate as well as the pipe to erode.
 It is therefore important to avoid a full cavitation through a liquid flow restriction.
 Consequently, to avoid incipient or full cavitation it is important that the differential pressure does not create a static pressure in Vena Contracta that is lower than the vapour pressure.